 However, where the other Collective Investment Scheme(s) is managed or operated by the ACD (or another company in the same group of companies as the ACD), the ACD must pay to the Fund any initial or redemption charges (where these are applied) which the Fund has paid when buying or selling units, as applicable, in that other Collective Investment Scheme(s).
 The ACD is under no obligation to pay to the Fund the annual management fee payable to the ACD (or other group company) which the Fund had to pay when investing in that other Collective Investment Scheme(s).
 However, for Collective Investment Schemes managed or operated by the ACD, the ACD has rebate arrangements in place in relation to the annual management fee it charges when investment is made in that other Collective Investment Scheme(s), meaning some of that fee will be paid back to the Fund.
+For Collective

-For Collective Investment is made in that other Collective Investment Scheme(s), meaning some of the annual management fee that group company charges when investment is made in that other Collective Investment Scheme(s), meaning some of the Collective Investment Scheme(s), meaning some of the ACD may have rebate arrangements in place in relation to the annual management fee that group company charges when investment is made in that other Collective Investment Scheme(s), meaning some of that fee may be paid back to the Fund.
+Investment Schemes managed or operated by another group company, the ACD may have rebate arrangements in place in relation to the annual management fee that group company charges when investment is made in that other Collective Investment Scheme(s), meaning some of that fee may be paid back to the Fund.
 None of the Collective Investment Schemes managed or operated by the ACD have initial or redemption charges.

-Each of the Funds except for Santander Enhanced Income Portfolio invests a substantial proportion of its scheme property in other Collective Investment Schemes (please see the relevant investment policy for further details including the amount of investment in other Collective Investment Schemes).
+Each of the Funds except for Santander Max 30% Shares Income Portfolio invests a substantial proportion of its scheme property in other Collective Investment Schemes (please see the relevant investment policy for further details including the amount of investment in other Collective Investment Schemes).